29 Tips for Finding Love in Your 40s

 Expand your social circles

 You should be as proactive about making new friends as you are about meeting potential mates.
 “As we get older, our social circles have a tendency to shrink,” points out Shannon, the proprietor of Shannon’s Circle, a matchmaking service based in the San Francisco Bay Area.
 “We get busy, established in our careers, in our communities, and our old friends tend to be married.
 The reality is we meet fewer single people as we get older, so it becomes important to expand one’s social circle proactively.”
 You never know where it might lead.
-These networking tips for introverts can be useful personally as well as professionally.

 Explore a passion